cj2493/p8105_fp_mjcr/final_report.md

 cdc_df = left_join(cdc_df, regions_df, by = "state")
 ```

-We found it important to have an easily accesible, clear data dictionary.
+We found it important to have an easily accessible, clear data dictionary.
 Similar to downloading our initial data, variable obtaining issues progressed when attempting to scrape the data for our data dictionary.
 Therefore, we copied the data dictionary given on the website and pasted into an excel file.
 Below is the link to the excel data dictionary file:

 <https://drive.google.com/file/d/1Myn3kicEjmmeD2PGoOehSlA30UtFfaV9/view?usp=sharing>